Gyeeta/gyeeta.github.io/docs/installation/partha_install.md

 ### Network Connectivity Requirements

-The `partha` Host Agent needs to connect to Central `shyama` server and a `shyama` assigned Intermediate `madhava` server.
-The Host Agent will not listen on any external port and no extra incoming connection firewall rules need to be set.
+The `partha` Host Agent needs to connect to `shyama` Central server and a `shyama` assigned `madhava` Intermediate server.
+The `partha` Agent will not listen on any port and no incoming connection firewall rules need to be set.
 It will just act as a TCP client and connect to remote `shyama` and `madhava` servers.